LIFE AND WORK EXPERIENCE/CAREER/

 3. Submit a 1,500–2,100 word autobiography written in the first person.

 4. Submit supporting documentation along with your essay as evidence that your experience resulted in the level of expertise portrayed in your essay.
-Acceptable documents include photocopies of licenses and certifications, as well as letters on church letterhead with official signatures from employers, and letters of recommendation.
+Acceptable documents include photocopies of licenses and certifications, as well as letters of recommendation.

 METHOD OF APPLICATION: